nuxeo-sandbox/nuxeo-ldt-parser/README.md

 </table>
 ```

-* Friom Studio, as `Services.GetLDTJsonRecord` returns a String, converted to JSON and `freemarker` expects more Java objects, you may need to "massage" a bit the values.
+* From Studio, as `Services.GetLDTJsonRecord` returns a String, converted to JSON and `freemarker` expects more Java objects, you may need to "massage" a bit the values.
 Again, see the unit test for an example (automation-render-pdf-with-any2pdf.xml).
 Something like:

 ```
 function run(input, params) {